1975 NCAA Division I basketball championship game: Statistical summary

 UCLA converted 38 of its 78 field goal attempts, for a 48.7% rate, and made 16 of its 25 free throw attempts.
 The Bruins' shooting outpaced that of Kentucky, which made only 38.4% of its shot attempts (33-for-86).
 The Wildcats did make three more free throws than UCLA, in the same number of attempts.

 Grevey led all scorers for both teams with 34 points on 13-of-30 shooting from the field.
 Guyette made seven of his eleven field goal attempts and had 16 points, including 14 in the second half, while Flynn added 10 points.
 Those were the only three Wildcats players to score in double figures.
 Of the six Bruins players to appear in the game, four had 10 points or more.
 Washington led UCLA with 28 points on 12-of-23 shooting from the field; he was named the tournament's Most Outstanding Player.
 He was followed by Meyers, who had 24 points and made half of his 18 shots.
 Trgovich contributed 16 points, while Drollinger came off the bench to score 10 points in 16 minutes.

 UCLA had a narrow rebounding advantage over Kentucky, 50–45.
 Drollinger led the team with 13 rebounds, while Washington and Meyers had 12 and 11, respectively.
 Robey had nine rebounds to lead the Wildcats.
 The Bruins had 23 assists, seven more than the Wildcats; McCarter had 14 of the Bruins' assists, the most of any player in the game.

 Aftermath

 Gene Bartow succeeded Wooden as the Bruins' head coach for the 1975–76 season.
-UCLA went 27–5 and reached the 1976 Final Four, The team did not return to the national championship game until 1980, and has won the title once since Wooden's tenure, in 1995 under Jim Harrick.
+UCLA went 27–5 and reached the 1976 Final Four, The team did not return to the national championship game until 1980 (later vacated due to NCAA sanctions), and has won the title once since Wooden's tenure, in 1995 under Jim Harrick.

 Hall's Wildcats had a 20–10 record in 1975–76 and did not qualify for the NCAA tournament.
 After a regional final appearance the following season, the Wildcats ended up winning the national title in 1978, which was the program's first championship in 20 years.